The Who, What, Where, When and Sometimes, Why.

 There are healthy ways to cope with the stress caused by these fears.

-Sometimes, cognitive behavioral therapy and counseling may be done remotely.
+Cognitive behavioral therapy and counseling may be done in-person or remotely.

 If your fear of recurrence doesn’t get better (or even gets worse) over time, talk with your health care provider.
 Your provider can help you find ways to reduce your emotional distress.